 - Set and Studio Floor protocols and etiquette

-- Liaising with the production office to create call sheets, movement orders, location agreements and other production paperwork
+- Liaising with the production office to create call sheets, movement orders and other production paperwork

 - Managing a set or studio floor with confidence during a shoot

 - Health and Safety and First Aid

 Current or recent tutors